emiyl/psvimgtools-frontend/README.md

 4. If your on linux you require *libcurl4-gnutls-dev libboost-all-dev zlib1g-dev* and *libgcrypt-dev*

 # Credits
-Thanks to @Tungol for bplistlib, Reading binary property lists in python.
+Thanks to Tungol for bplistlib, Reading binary property lists in python.
-Thanks to @Yifanlu for the original PSVIMGTOOLS command line
+Thanks to Yifanlu for the original PSVIMGTOOLS command line
 Thanks to Don Rozenberg for PAGE Which i used to create GUI's
-Thanks to @Codestation for QCMA
+Thanks to Codestation for QCMA
 Thanks to Chris Kreager a.k.a LanThief for his Python .SFO Parser
 Thanks to DaveeFTW for cracking CMA keys. (cma.henkaku.xyz)
 Thanks to Sony for the PSVITA.
-Thanks to @motoharu-gosuto for psvpfstools
+Thanks to Motoharu for psvpfstools

 # Features
 Intergration with CMA.
 (Particually QCMA) PSVIMGTOOLS-FRONTEND will read some data from CMA Config files.